Obituary of Peggy Kim Burrough

 Peggy Kim Burrough was interned at a private committal ceremony at The Riverview Abbey in Portland, Oregon and placed next to her parents on January 4, 2020.
 There will be a Celebration of Life on March 7, 2020 at the Puyallup High School auditorium and is open to the public.
 There will be special music from several of Peggy’s former students and colleagues.
 If you would like to participate in the music program at Peggy’s celebration of life, please contact Laura Knutson by email at email@example.com

 In lieu of flowers, the family is establishing a Peggy Burrough Music scholarship fund through the Puyallup School District.
-Donations can be made in her name through the Puyallup School District attention Scholarships PO Box 370, Puyallup, WA 98371To send flowers to the family of Peggy Kim Burrough, please visit Tribute Store
+Donations can be made in her name through the Puyallup School District attention Scholarships PO Box 370, Puyallup, WA 98371To send flowers to the family or plant a tree in memory of Peggy Kim Burrough, please visit Tribute Store